sectorsedgecommunity/mapping-docs/docs/json/blocktexturesv2.md

 # BlockTexturesV2
 BlockTexturesV2 lists all block types, aka indexes, in the map and their configuration.
 Sector's Edge and MagicaVoxel can handle up to 255 indexes.
 There cannot be two or more indexes with duplicate configuration.
 ::: tip WORKAROUND
 It is possible to have two or more indexes with the same look in-game.
-To do this, use fields that can loop.
-Using `Offset` as an example, increase the offset on an axis by a multiple of the index's Size value.
-This outputs a visually identical block with differing indexes.
+See [the guide on how](/guides/identical_indxes.md).
 :::
 ```json
 "BlockTexturesV2": [